syncfusion-content/blazor-docs/blazor/pivot-table/paging.md

 # Paging in Blazor Pivot Table Component

 Paging allows you to load large amounts of data that can be divided and displayed page by page in the pivot table.
-It can be enabled by setting the [EnablePaging]() property to **true**.
+It can be enabled by setting the [EnablePaging]() property in [SfPivotView](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.SfPivotView-1.html) class to **true**.
 It can be configured at code-behind by using the [PivotViewPageSettings]() property, during initial rendering of the component.
 The properties required are:

 * [CurrentRowPage](): Allows user to set the current row page number to be displayed in the pivot table.
 * [CurrentColumnPage](): Allows user to set the current column page number to be displayed in the pivot table.